FennStatistics/CAMtools_documentation/docs/CAM-App.md

 * "> Draw R:" using the <a href="https://cran.r-project.org/web/packages/igraph/index.html" target="_blank">igraph</a> package the CAMs are visualized.
 It is possible to draw the conceptson the same positions as those of the participants ("Yes" that positions should be considered), else a so called force-directed graph drawing algorithm is applied.
 Furthermore, aesthetics like the relative size of the concepts (vertices) and of the edges (connectors) can be adjusted.
     * If the researcher wants to **delete single CAMs** this is possile by marking all the CAMs, which should be deleted, with the button "un/delete CAM".
 It is recommended to save these CAMs as PDFs to upload them for example on OSF.
-    * The **drawn CAMs could be ordered** according to the mean valence, number of nodes / connectors, density or assortativity (see <a href="https://camtools-documentation.readthedocs.io/en/master/CAM-App/#network-indicators" target="_blank">Network Indicators</a>).
+    * The **drawn CAMs could be ordered** according to the mean valence, number of concepts / connectors, density or assortativity (see <a href="https://camtools-documentation.readthedocs.io/en/master/CAM-App/#network-indicators" target="_blank">Network Indicators</a>).
 These statistics are shown next to the individual plotted CAM.
 * "> Draw JS:" *to be implemented*